secar600/secar-documents/source/extended_gas_target.rst

 - In the data U, refill target
 - Once the target is operating at the nominal pressure, re-bias detectors

-Procedure to Secure ReA3 Hall for JENSA Extended Target Hydrogen Operation – Credited Administrative Control with ESH Impact; and the procedure with DCC code FRIB-S30205-PR-001363-R001 explain what to do to lock and re-enter to the ReA3 vault.
-Please refer to those documents.
-Please also ensure that before re-entry to the ReA3 vault and prior to purging the system with dry nitrogen, the DAQ and scalers are safely stopped and the silicon detectors are safely debiased (see :numref:`PIPS_operation`).
-Only then, follow the aforementioned procedures to re-enter the ReA3 vault.

 .. _hydrogen_operation:

 How to Operate the System with Hydrogen